-The auto-fill and form capture function still works great on every device and on any webpage.
+The autofill and form capture function still works great on every device and on any web browser.
 Whether you’re signing in to your social media account, paying online for a product, or filling up an odd web form, it’s absolutely precise everywhere.

-The free version also boasts security audit to spot weak and duplicate passwords.
-And you can later replace them in a snap using the automatic password generator.
+The free version also boasts a security audit tool to spot weak and duplicate passwords.
+And you can later replace them in a snap using the automatic secure password generator.

-However, secure sharing does bring some restrictions because as a free user, you can share passwords with only one user.
+However, password sharing does bring some restrictions because as a free user, you can share unique passwords with only one user on your Lastpass account.

 But the good thing is that’s the only major setback with the free license.

 You can use the free LastPass tool on any web browser or a device running on Windows, Mac, Linux, Android, or iOS, and even as a WordPress plugin.

-You can read more in my detailed review of LastPass here.
+You can read more in my detailed LastPass review here.

 Just like LastPass, the free version of Dashlane, too, can be counted as an ideal free password manager.